 Mayo Clinic Health System's team offers the full range of care you need to learn about, treat and monitor heart failure.
 This team includes your primary care provider, cardiologists, advanced-practice providers, nurses, dietitians, pharmacists and other specialists.

-In addition, our team has adopted common guidelines that have been shown to create better outcomes for heart failure patients.
-Our goal is to promote consistent, effective management of your heart condition, prevent unnecessary emergency room visits or hospitalizations, and to promote better self-management through education and lifestyle changes.
+In addition, Mayo Clinic Health System's team has adopted common guidelines that have been shown to create better outcomes for heart failure patients.
+The team's goal is to consistently and effectively manage your heart condition, prevent unnecessary emergency department visits or hospitalizations, and promote better self-management through education and lifestyle changes.

-Admission begins with a referral from your primary care doctor or your cardiologist.
+Admission begins with a referral from your primary care provider or your cardiologist.
 Once enrolled, you'll have regularly scheduled visits in the clinic to allow the team to assess and treat symptoms at earlier stages.
-Education will help you to take charge of your life, prevent recurrent hospitalizations and to reduce time in the hospital if it becomes necessary.
+Education will help you to take charge of your life, prevent recurrent hospitalizations and reduce time in the hospital if hospitalization becomes necessary.